Left to right: Savannah Guthrie, Matt Lauer, Ann Currynote , Al Roker.

 - Green Aesop: When NBC Universal decides to go green, you can expect this show to be at the forefront.
 It uses a green logo, green NBC logo, green graphics, and so on.

-- Hard-Drinking Party Girl: Kathie Lee and Hoda, to the point of Memetic Mutation, and especially after Kristen Wiig's parody on Saturday Night Live.
+- Hard-Drinking Party Girl: Kathie Lee and Hoda, to the point of Memetic Mutation, and especially after Kristen Wiig's parody on SNL.

 - During her time on Today, Meredith Viera was also implied to be this (often whenever she screwed something up on air, Matt Lauer would tip his head back like he was drinking a glass of wine).